-Application Applied

-Explanation on : Sustainability Governance

-application of the practice The Board and management strive to integrate sustainable practices into our business management and operations to ensure continuous value creation for our stakeholders.
+Application : Applied Explanation on application of the practice : Sustainability Governance The Board and management strive to integrate sustainable practices into our business management and operations to ensure continuous value creation for our stakeholders.
 Sustainability governance is also supported by a set of well-defined policies and guidelines.
 The policy statements are translated and embedded into procedures and guidelines, and through ISO-based management systems being implemented.

-Stakeholder Engagement

-Stakeholder engagement is pertinent to our sustainability journey as it enables us to identify and understand the needs of our key stakeholders.
+Stakeholder Engagement Stakeholder Engagement is pertinent to our sustainability journey as it enables us to identify and understand the needs of our key stakeholders.
 Our sustainability initiatives are established considering the needs and expectations of our stakeholders.
 These groups include local communities, individual or organisation with interest that is affected or could be affected by Petron's operations.
 We actively engage with our stakeholders through various channels to listen and identify how to effectively address their needs and expectations.
 This includes communicating and engaging with regulators, shareholders investors, employees and customers.
-With our aim to create more value through positive economic, environmental and social impacts, we are also currently reviewing the composition of our stakeholders.
-The Company's 2023 sustainability strategies, priorities, and targets as well as performance against these targets are detailed in the Bursa ESG Reporting Platform section in the Sustainability Statement of the Company's 2023 Annual Report that is accessible to both our internal and external stakeholders.
+With our aim to create more value through positive economic, environmental and social impacts, we are Explanation for departure : also currently reviewing the composition of our stakeholders.
+The Company's 2024 sustainability strategies, priorities, and targets as well as performance against these targets are detailed in the Bursa ESG Reporting Platform section in the Sustainability Statement of the Company's 2024 Annual Report that is accessible to both our internal and external stakeholders.
+Large companies are req uir ed to complete the columns below.

-Explanation for •

-departure •

-Large companies are r equir red to complete the columns below.
 Non-large companies are encouraged

-to complete the colum ns be elow.

-Measure :

-Timeframe :